Baseline-Blockchain/baseline-node/README.md

    ```
    Workers are tracked by username for payouts; shares accrue until coinbase rewards mature (20 blocks), then the payout tracker crafts and broadcasts the payment transaction..

 - Yes, you can already have community mining pools!
-Just point miners with proper addresses at a Baseline node with Stratum enabled and the payouts will flow automatically.
+Just point miners with proper addresses at a Baseline Cash node with Stratum enabled and the payouts will flow automatically.

 **Pool operator knobs (config.json):**
 - `mining.pool_fee_percent`: percent taken from mined subsidy before distributing to workers.